JasonLeviGoodison/solve-glasses/README.md

 This is meant purely for educational purposes

-In it, we built an android and loaded it into a Vuzix headset.
-We integrated the mic, camera, and display to feed all context into an OpenAI call whenever someone says the keyboard "solve".
+In it, we built an android app and loaded it into a Vuzix headset.
+We integrated the mic, camera, and display to feed all context into an OpenAI call whenever someone says the keyword "solve".

 It slowly scrolls down so the user can see what its saying.